AbhayKabdwal/Markdown-Notes/Data-Mining-notes/04 Classification and Decision Trees.md

 ## Handling Continuous Attributes

-For continuous attributes like "income," decision trees often use binary splits of the form `A < v` or `A \geq v`, where `v` is a threshold value.
+For continuous attributes like "income," decision trees often use binary splits of the form `A < v` or `A >= v`, where `v` is a threshold value.
 To find the optimal split:

 1. Sort the attribute values.
 2. Evaluate potential splits based on Gini Index, Entropy, or other criteria.